rbren/WinslowSynth/README.md

 On my machine, things start to get hairy at around 100 `Generator`s.
 That could be one note on a big complicated instrument, or 100 rapid keypresses on a basic Sine oscillator.

-Winslow try to degrade gracefully in this situation - it will begin to downsample the instrument, interpolating intermediate samples.
+Winslow tries to degrade gracefully in this situation - it will begin to downsample the instrument, interpolating intermediate samples.

-You can trigger this by opening up a large instrument and playing multiple chords in quick succession - eventually you will hear the audio degrade and start to crackle.
+You can trigger this by opening up a large instrument and playing multiple chords in quick succession - eventually you will hear the audio degrade and start to crackle (and you'll see some warning logs).

 I believe this is a pretty hard limitation of the current system.
 I'm not sure how well it performs relative to other digital synths, but my guess is not well.